playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 ### Angular

-I have to come clean about something: when I said "a directive's input must be named the same as the attribute's selector," I was lying to keep things simple to explain.
+I have to come clean about something: when I said, "A directive's input must be named the same as the attribute's selector," I was lying to keep things simple to explain.

-In reality, you can name an input anything you'd like, but then need to have an empty attribute with the same name as the selector.
+In reality, you can name an input anything you'd like, but then you need to have an empty attribute with the same name as the selector.

 ```typescript
 @Directive({